Toddler development and milestones: your 30 month old

 While parents are still grappling with the terrible twos, up next is the 30 month old toddler development phase to set your toddler up to be a threenager.

-Although still defiant and emotionally attached, your two-and-a-half child’s social and language skills will take a huge leap during this phase.
+Although still defiant and emotionally attached, your two-and-a-half-year-old child’s social and language skills will take a huge leap during this phase.
 But the most exciting part concerning the 30 month old toddler development phase is the possibility to start potty training your child, which is a really huge transition from diapers and wet wipes!

 This guide will give you pointers on what to expect during the 30 month old toddler development phase.
 Remember, every toddler develops at a different pace — late bloomers will achieve these milestones when they are ready.

-30 Month Old Toddler Development
+30 Month Old Development and Milestones: Is Your Toddler on Track?

 After months of mimicking mum and dad, you might find your two-and-a-half year old quite the independent little toddler!